hoo12F/typewriterytmod/README.md

 *this is a test where i slightly modify youtube's appearance, with no experience in modding stuff.*
 **Version 1.0.0 (demo)**
 so.
 Mods.
 And a programmer who doesn't know anything about making them but does anyways.
 For the first time.
 I created this absolute piece of trash because i wanted to try out modding stuff.
 There was no effort put into this, and this is just a demo but i just might give up on the entire thing if I'm too lazy to update it.
-So, yeah, uhhhhhhhhhh read the About ig?

 ### About